karyeet/Necesse-Server-Docker/README.md

   - To change the port to, for example, port 1738 you must change the `14159:14159/udp` in the docker-compose.yml to `1738:14159/udp`.
 - Explanations to all the configuration options can be found in the server.cfg file.

+## JVM Options /  Arguments

+JVM options can be set by modifying the JVM_OPTS environment variable set in docker-compose.yml.
+Remember to uncomment it.
+I've set it to `-Xms1G -Xmx2G` as an example, but I don't know if those settings are best, so please don't feel that you should use them.

 ## Saving
 The server will save worlds to the `saves` folder.
 Logs are in the `logs` folder.